Home » Free Resources » »

 However, life is full of surprises, and sometimes, in fact, things change.
 Perhaps the stakeholders have reduced the deadline or added another objective (or both!!).
 The project team must be flexible enough to work through the changes in the process, available resources, or personnel and still meet their deadlines.
 That’s where change management comes in.

 This article explores change management in project management.
 We will define the term, explain its importance, acquaint you with its types and benefits, and compare it to project management and change control.
-We’ll also share a project management bootcamp for professionals to upskill.
+We’ll also share a project management course for professionals to upskill.

 Let’s kick off with a definition.
 What is change management?